jijo-johnson84/Portfolio_project/Covid-19 World Data.md

 # Portfolio_project
 Covid-19 data.
-Data relatyes to covid-19 data from January-2020 to May-2021
+Data relates to covid-19 data from January-2020 to May-2021